Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is the Extended Repayment Plan?

 The Extended Repayment Plan is a type of repayment plan that gives you more time to pay off your student loans.
+To be eligible for the Extended Repayment Plan, you must have more than $30,000 in outstanding Direct Loans or $30,000 or more in outstanding Federal Family Education Loan (FFEL) Program loans.
 If you meet the eligibility requirements for the Extended Repayment Plan, you can make payments for up to 25 years.
 To compare all federal student loan repayment plans, use Loan Simulator.

 What is forbearance?

-During a forbearance, you temporarily stop making monthly payments or make smaller monthly payments on your student loans.
+A forbearance, allows you to temporarily stop making monthly payments or make smaller monthly payments on your student loans.
 Your loan interest will continue to grow during this time.
-If you need to request a forbearance, contact your loan servicer.
+Learn about the different types of forbearance, and how and when they’re applied to your loans.
+If you have questions about your circumstances or need to request a forbearance, contact your loan servicer.

 What is a grace period?